Onboardbase/secure-share/README.md

 ```sh
 scs send -n dante -c config.yml
 ```
-Note: For security reasons, we don't save IP addresses of the connected peers on each machine.
+Note: For security reasons, we don't save the IP addresses of the connected peers on each machine.

 To see all saved peers:
 ```sh
 scs list
 ```
 # Items Storage Location
-Items sent (secrets, files and messages) are stored in the local folder on the machine.
+Items sent (secrets, files, and messages) are stored in the local folder on the machine.
 To find the saved items:
 - Windows: `/c/Users/<name_of_user>/AppData/Local/onboardbase/secureshare/data`
 - Linux: `/home/<name_of_user>/.local/share/secureshare`
 - Mac: